wazzy88/Wshaikh/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a traffic to high level cloud infrastructre with monitoring measures and mitigation techniques.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.